kunlun-wu/mlms-final/nic-raffaele-kunlun-wu/README.md

     # 'model__PARAMETER: [list of values]
 }
-CV            = 10                                                   # to match with authors of reference paper this is 10 SCORING       = 'neg_root_mean_squared_error'                        # the scoring being optimized for
+CV            = 10                                                   # to match with authors of reference paper this is 10 SCORING       = 'neg_root_mean_squared_error'                        # the scoring being optimized for, for consistency this is consistent throughout
-SCALER        = False                                                # choose scaler, False for no scaling SAVE_BEST     = False                                                # True saves the best model in 10 KFold splits N_JOBS        = 1                                                    # added later because -1 causes gpu to re-initialize for every process, causing pc freeze
+SCALER        = False                                                # choose scaler, False for no scaling SAVE_BEST     = False                                                # True saves the best model in 10 KFold splits N_JOBS        = 1                                                    # added later because -1 for tensorflow model causes gpu to re-initialize for every process, causing pc freeze

 # runs everything
 run_everything(